 Cookies on websites of third parties

 Certain elements on the website contain the cookies added by the websites of third parties.
-This applies to practical additions, such as a Google map with interactive directions, a ‘like’ button for Facebook, or the option to copy something in a tweet.
+This applies to practical additions, such as a OpenStreetMap map with interactive directions, a ‘share button for Facebook’, cookies that enable you to watch our video’s, or the option to copy something in a tweet.
 By means of these cookies the website ‘knows’ if you are logged into Google, Facebook or Twitter.

 The cookies we use